-HEX

-Short for hexadecimal refers to the base-16 number system, which consists of 16 unique symbols: the numbers 0 to 9 and the letters A to F. For example, the decimal number 15 is represented as F in the hexadecimal numbering system.
+HEX Short for hexadecimal refers to the base-16 number system, which consists of 16 unique symbols: the numbers 0 to 9 and the letters A to F. For example, the decimal number 15 is represented as F in the hexadecimal numbering system.
 The hexadecimal system is useful because it can represent every byte (8 bits) as two consecutive hexadecimal digits.
 It is easier for humans to read hexadecimal numbers than binary numbers.

-IEEE

-Institute of Electrical and Electronic Engineers.
+IEEE Institute of Electrical and Electronic Engineers.

-Intranet

-This is a private network, inside an organization or company, that uses the same software you will find on the public Internet.
-The only difference is that an Intranet is used for internal usage only.
+Intranet This is a private network, inside an organization or company, that uses the same software you will find on the public Internet.
+The only difference is that an that are logically connected based on the Internet Protocol (IP).
+The Internet provides different ways to access private and public information worldwide.

+Intranet is used for internal usage only.